WeatherLab/fsodoc/source/general/cli_commands.rst

 that the :doc:`Autoloader </concepts/autoloader>` can locate it.
 This could be in **/application/Commands**, or a directory that you keep commands in to use in all of your project development, like **Acme/Commands**.

-.. note:: When the commands are executed, the full CodeIgniter cli environment has been loaded, making it possible to get environment information, path information, and to use any of the tools you would use when making a Controller.
+.. note:: When the commands are executed, the full FSO cli environment has been loaded, making it possible to get environment information, path information, and to use any of the tools you would use when making a Controller.

 An Example Command